Blue card rights and obligations for individuals

 - is the subject of an adverse interstate Working with Children Check decision that is in effect.

-- paid or unpaid staff who work in regulated child-related employment for not more than 7 days in a calendar year
+- working in child regulated employment for no more than 7 days each year (paid or unpaid)

-- a person with disability who is employed at a place where the person also receives disability services or NDIS supports or services
+- working as a person with a disability where you receive disability services or NDIS supports or services